What Is Spaghetti Architecture? Causes, Risks, and Best Practices to Avoid It?

 Businesses add more and more applications to their infrastructure for tracking sales, customers, and other relevant data.

 Each application has its way of communicating with each other, some using APIs while others remain siloed with little ability to integrate into the greater whole.
+When the underlying code is tangled or poorly organized, integration becomes even more difficult, further contributing to spaghetti architecture.

 Some applications are in use by specific departments without the foresight of how they will integrate with other applications as the business grows.